 Toss once again, making sure all bread is well coated with all ingredients.

-Stuff the turkey, packing tightly, but not too tightly, (as in "don't really jam it in there") at both ends.
-(If you have any left over, you can put it in a casserole dish, and refrigerate until 45 minutes before turkey is done, then put in oven with turkey for extra stuffing)
+Stuff the turkey, packing tightly, but not too tightly (as in "don't really jam it in there") at both ends.
+(If you have any leftover, you can put it in a casserole dish, and refrigerate until 45 minutes before turkey is done, then put in the oven with turkey for extra stuffing.)

-Use softened butter, and using fingers, rub butter all over turkey until coated, and then shake a little paprika over top of entire turkey.
+Use softened butter and, using fingers, rub butter all over turkey until coated.
+Then shake a little paprika over the top of the entire turkey.

 No basting is required when you use the baking bag, but if you wish, you can baste one or two times during baking.

 **Note** Be sure to remember to make the slits in the top of the baking bag, maybe an inch or two long, and be sure to put the little bit of flour into the bottom of the bag before you put the turkey inside.
 When finished, you will have an ample supply of broth inside the bag to make your gravy.
 Simply use a cup or ladle to scoop it all out.

 (What broth I don't need, I always put into a plastic container and freeze to use when I make my chicken soups.
 I add it into the pot of soup and it gives my soups added extra special flavor!)

 Last Step: Don't forget to share!

 Make all your friends drool by posting a picture of your finished recipe on your favorite social

 network.
 And don't forget to tag Just A Pinch and include #justapinchrecipes so we can see it too!